rafael200021/daily_projects_backend/README.md

 - **MariaDB**: Database for storing user and card data.
 - **Entity Framework Core**: ORM library for MariaDB.
 - **JWT**: For secure user authentication and authorization.

+## Contributing

+Feel free to open issues or submit pull requests to improve the backend.